Continued personal medical exclusions (CPME) is an underwriting option you have with Private Health Insurance if you’re looking to change provider.

 ADVISER TIP 🤓

 If you’re thinking of switch Health Insurance policies, we don’t recommend going it alone.
-If you have pre-existing conditions, it’s especially important you get expert advice to ensure you are making the right decision when it comes to changing insurer.
+If you have pre-existing conditions, it’s especially important you get specialist advice to ensure you are making the right decision when it comes to changing insurer.

-If you need help please don’t hesitate to pop us a call on 02074425880 or email help@drewberry.co.uk
+Give us a call on 02074425880 or email help@drewberry.co.uk to find out your options.

 To switch Health Insurance on a CPME basis, you’ll need: